 Apple has posted

-with information on its efforts to protect natural resources, and how that factors into its product design, manufacturing, energy efficiency and recycling efforts.
+a Web page with information on its efforts to protect natural resources, and how that factors into its product design, manufacturing, energy efficiency and recycling efforts.

 Apple and other computer makers are required by laws in the United States and Europe to offer consumer recycling programs for their equipment, but these laws do not exist worldwide.
 Greenpeace believes that Apple should voluntarily implement a worldwide recycling program so that users anywhere can return iPods and Macs that have broken or become obsolete.